sahandmostafaei/bank-customer-churn-prediction/README.md

 - Credit card status
 - Active membership status

-The target variable represents whether the customer churned.
+The target variable is `Exited`, representing whether the customer churned.

-## Data Preprocessing
+## Data Processing

-The preprocessing pipeline handles:
+The preprocessing workflow:

-- Missing values
-- Numerical features
-- Categorical features
-- Feature scaling
-- Categorical encoding
-- Train/test splitting
+- Removes duplicate observations
+- Separates explanatory variables from the target
+- Identifies numerical variables
+- Identifies categorical variables
+- Standardizes numerical variables
+- One-hot encodes categorical variables

-A scikit-learn preprocessing pipeline is used to keep data transformation consistent between training and prediction.
+- Preserves consistent transformations between training and prediction

+The machine-learning preprocessing is implemented using scikit-learn's `ColumnTransformer` and `Pipeline`.

 ## Machine Learning Models

-The project compares several classification algorithms:
+The project compares three classification approaches.

 ### Logistic Regression

-Used as an interpretable baseline classification model.
+Logistic regression provides an interpretable baseline for binary classification and estimates the probability of customer churn.

 ### Random Forest

-An ensemble tree-based model used to capture nonlinear relationships between customer characteristics and churn.
+Random Forest is used to capture nonlinear relationships and interactions between customer characteristics.

 ### Gradient Boosting

-A boosting-based ensemble model used to improve predictive performance by combining multiple weak learners.
+Gradient Boosting is used as an additional nonlinear ensemble method for comparison with the linear baseline and Random Forest.

 ## Model Evaluation

-Models are evaluated using:
+The models are evaluated using:

+- Accuracy
+- Precision
+- Recall
+- F1 score
 - ROC-AUC
-- Classification performance
-- Churn probabilities
-- Feature importance

-ROC-AUC is used as an important evaluation metric because the objective is to distinguish customers who are likely to churn from customers who are likely to remain.
+ROC-AUC is particularly relevant because the model produces probability estimates and the analytical objective is to distinguish customers with different levels of estimated churn probability.

 ## Churn Probability

-The models generate probability estimates for individual customers.
+The classification models generate estimated churn probabilities for individual observations.

-These probabilities can be used to identify customers with higher estimated churn risk and support potential customer-retention strategies.
+These probabilities can be used analytically to:

+- Identify customers with elevated estimated churn risk
+- Segment customers by predicted risk
+- Examine characteristics associated with higher predicted churn probability
+- Support hypothetical customer-retention analysis

+The predictions are analytical outputs and should not be interpreted as production banking decisions.

 ## Explainability

-Tree-based models provide feature importance information that helps identify which customer characteristics contribute most strongly to predictions.
+Tree-based models provide feature-importance information that can be used to examine which variables contribute most strongly to model predictions.

-This provides an interpretable view of the model beyond prediction accuracy alone.
+This provides an additional interpretive layer beyond predictive performance metrics.

 ## Visualizations

-The project generates visualizations for model and business analysis, including:
+The project produces visualizations covering areas such as:

 - Churn distribution
 - Model performance